software-students-spring2025/1-specification-exercise-panic-at-the-kernel/README.md

 - As an NYU student, I want to have a tool that tells me if I have enough meal swipes for the rest of the semester based on my past spending history so that I can plan to donate or claim meal swipes from the meal donation pool.

-- As an NYU student, I want to schedule my meal swipe donations so that I can donate meal swipes automatically and periodically.
+- As an NYU student, I want to see the dates of my meal swipe transactions so that I can keep track of my spending habit.

 - As an NYU student, I want to specify the number of meal swipes to donate so that I can donate multiple meal swipes at a time.

-- As an NYU student facing food insecurity, I want to claim meal swipes from the meal donation pool so that I don’t run out of meals.
+- As an NYU student facing food insecurity, I want to request meal swipes from the meal donation pool so that I don’t run out of meals.

 ## Activity Diagrams